© 2024 St. Louis Public Radio

 NPR Illinois

-Former Republican Illinois Gov. Bruce Rauner and the state's Democratic majority were in a 2-year budgetary stalemate that resulted in a budget impasse from 2015 to 2017.
+Former Republican Illinois Gov. Bruce Rauner and the state's Democratic majority were in a two-year budgetary stalemate that resulted in a budget impasse from 2015 to 2017.
 Higher education was one of the areas hit hardest.

 Historic budget woes